jaredpalmer/backpack/README.md

 }
 ```

-After that there are just a few conventions:
+After that there are just a few ~~conventions~~ defaults:

-- `src/index.js` the main entry of your app.
+- `src/index.js`: the entry of your app.

+...actually thats it.

 **Backpack comes with the "battery-pack included":**

 - Latest ES6 features (including module syntax, async/await, object rest spread)
-- Friendly, human readable error messages
+- SUPER Friendly, human readable error messages
-- TODO: Automatic documentation generator, with JSDoc3, Swagger-JSDoc
-- TODO: Swagger UI
+- Live reload (on saves, add/delete file, etc.)
+- Zero-config, one dependency.

-Backpack can be configured to your projects needs.
+HOWEVER, you can configure Backpack to your projects needs.
 You can modify the underlying Webpack 2 configuration.

 ### Custom configuration